hao-ai-lab/FastVideo/README.md

-# FastVideo

 <div align="center">
 <img src=assets/logo.jpg width="30%"/>
 </div>

 FastVideo is an open framework for distilling, training, and inferencing large video diffusion model.
-### What is this?

-As state-of-the-art video diffusion models grow in size and sequence length, their become harder to use.
-For instance, sampling a 5-second 480p video with Mochi takes 20 minutes on an A100 80G GPU, making both inference and fine-tuning prohibitively slow for many users.

-To make those wonderful video diffusion model more **accessible**, FastVideo is designed to address these challenges by making large video diffusion models efficient to train and fast to infer.
-It is an open framework for distilling, training, and inferencing large-scale video diffusion models.

-We introduce FastMochi and FastHunyuan, distilled versions of the Mochi and Hunyuan video diffusion models.
-FastMochi achieves high-quality sampling with just 8 inference steps.
-FastHunyuan maintains sampling quality with only 4 inference steps.

-### What can I do with FastVideo?
-FastVideo provides a comprehensive pipeline for training, distilling, and inferencing video diffusion models.
-Key capabilities include:

-- Support for FSDP, sequence parallelism, and selective gradient checkpointing for efficient training.
-Our code scales to 64 GPUs without any code changes.
-- LoRA finetuning coupled with precomputed latents and text embeddings for minimal memory usage.
-- Finetuning with both image and videos.

 <table style="margin-left: auto; margin-right: auto; border: none;">
   <tr>